jmittere/CSCI6461_Computer_Sim/README.md

 3. **Run the Assember:**
    - Within the SourceFiles/ folder, there are presupplied source files.
-   - The listing files for the two test cases are already in the ExampleOutputFiles/ folder.
-These will also get created upon running the command below and put into the OutputFiles/ folder.
+   - **The listing files for the two test cases are already in the ExampleOutputFiles/ folder.
+These will also get created upon running the command below and put into the OutputFiles/ folder**.
    - Any additional source files in this folder will be translated to their listing and load files, respectively.
    - They will have the same filename as the source file except the suffixes _listing.txt and _load.txt will be added.
    - To run the assembler: